-Link: Apply now for the Citi Strata Elite℠ Card
+Link: Learn more about the Citi Strata Elite℠ Card

 The Citi Strata Elite℠ Card (review) is Citi’s newly introduced premium credit card, intended to be a more premium version of the Citi Strata Premier® Card (review).
 The card has a $595 annual fee, which is obviously on the steep side, so people will think twice about signing up.

 However, I think there’s potentially a lot of merit to picking up this card, especially given the huge value offered the first year.
-In this post, I’d like to share nine reasons you should consider getting the Citi Strata Elite Card, if you don’t yet have it.
+In this post, I’d like to share 10 reasons you should consider getting the Citi Strata Elite Card, if you don’t yet have it.
 In no particular order…

 In this post:

-80,000 Citi ThankYou points welcome bonus
+Limited time 100K Citi ThankYou points bonus

 You’ll want to be aware of Citi’s general application restrictions, including the 48-month rule, plus the specific rules for the Citi Strata product lineup.
-Fortunately eligibility for the various Citi Strata products is considered independently, so lots of people should be eligible for this bonus.
+Fortunately, eligibility for the various Citi Strata products is considered independently, so lots of people should be eligible for this bonus.

 Spending bonus categories of 1.5-12x points